Govia Thameslink Railway

-We were tasked by Train Operating Company Govia Thameslink Railway (GTR) to drive a positive behaviour change among passengers, gently reminding them about the small changes that will help their journeys run smoothly and on time.
+We were tasked by Govia Thameslink Railway (GTR), the train operating company, to create a campaign that would drive a positive behaviour change among their passengers.
+The campaign needed to remind them gently about the small changes they could make that would help their rail journeys with GTR run smoothly and on time.

-Passengers are regularly faced with messages telling them what to do and what not to do, but these rarely address why customers should care and, often, the ‘what should I do’ isn’t immediately obvious.
+We carried out a workshop with the client to get under the skin of passenger behaviours and ideal, attainable alternatives.
+Passengers are regularly faced with messages during their journeys telling them what to do, or what not to do, but these rarely address the benefits to the customer of adhering to the instructions.
+Often, the ‘what should I do’ is not immediately obvious.

 The media mix included on-train and platform posters and panels, as well as short social videos and scripts for on-board announcements.

-We wanted to create standout, impactful creative that helped our customers to understand how they can help us to keep our trains running on time.
-We identified key ways that customer behaviour can have an impact on a train leaving a station, and created a suite of assets for each message, using ‘together’ as the consistent message on all assets.
+We wanted to create standout, impactful creative that helped our customers understand how they can help us keep our trains running on time.
+We identified key ways that customer behaviour can have an impact on a train leaving a station, and created a suite of assets for each message, using ‘together’ as the consistent message.
 We were careful to keep the tone of the messages light given the nature of the messages.
 The creative has been well received both within the business and externally by customers.
 We look forward to seeing how effective the campaign is over time.